cardonabits/haxo-hw/docs/assembly.md

 ### 8. Apply Conformant Coating to back side

 Now that all the thru-hole components on the front side have been soldered, apply conformant coating to the back side.
 This will protect the board against rust.
-The coat needs to be applied before populating the front-side components.
+The coat needs to be applied before attaching the mechanical parts (neck, thumb rests), which we do in the next steps.

 ### 9. Attach thumb rests